GroovyMuffins/test-doc-gen/docs/index.md

 # Welcome to test-doc-gen

-This is an initial documentation to test mkdocs.
+This is an initial documentation to test documentation generation.

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).

-## Commands

-* `mkdocs new [dir-name]` - Create a new project.
-* `mkdocs serve` - Start the live-reloading docs server.
-* `mkdocs build` - Build the documentation site.
-* `mkdocs -h` - Print help message and exit.
+- Just
+- A
+- Test

-## Project layout
+## New chapter

-    mkdocs.yml    # The configuration file.
-    docs/
-        index.md  # The documentation homepage.
-        ...       # Other markdown pages, images and other files.
+Some content.

+1. Another
+2. Test